glest/glest-source/README.md

 available.
 You will also need to download the [data](https://github.com/ZetaGlest/zetaglest-data/releases).

-For other operating system, you must [build from source](https://github.com/ZetaGlest/zetaglest-source/blob/develop/BUILD.md) (Later, we'll be providing binary packages).
+For other operating systems, you must [build from source](https://github.com/ZetaGlest/zetaglest-source/blob/develop/BUILD.md) (Later, we'll be providing binary packages).
 If you would like to play with other users, we recommend this **[dev